conda-forge/babel-feedstock/README.md

 Feedstock license: BSD 3-Clause

+Summary: Utilities to internationalize and localize Python applications

-Summary: An integrated collection of utilities that assist in internationalizing and localizing Python applications, with an emphasis on web-based applications.
+Babel is an integrated collection of utilities that assist in internationalizing and localizing Python applications, with an emphasis on web-base applications.

 Current build status